icyphox/site/pages/blog/identity.md

 1. The need for a new account (for users), and
 2. The social graph.

-This paves the wave for all kinds of new "social-enabled" services to
+This paves the way for all kinds of new "social-enabled" services to
 emerge: forums, long-form writing, and potentially even more complex ones like code forges and more -- all sharing the same account.
+The same behavior is rather cumbersome in the above fediverse model because of poor interoperability and lack of unified identity.

 Further, the separation of the app and user layers now allows for building "apps" that are viable businesses.
 The app layer can be a